|

 Getting there by car

-The distance between the 2 cities is less than 100 kilometers (between 86 and 96 depending on the route), and you can easily drive there in a little over one hour.
+The distance between the two cities is less than 100 kilometers (between 86 and 96, depending on the route), and you can easily drive there in a little over one hour.

-If you don’t have a car, the best available option for tourists in South Korea is Hertz.
-They have desks in almost all major cities (including Busan), and most importantly, accept international credit cards.
+If you don’t have a car, the best option for tourists in South Korea is Hertz.
+They have desks in almost all major cities (including Busan) and, most importantly, accept international credit cards.

-Another option would be Rentalcars.com – you get big brands for massive savings.
+Another option is Rentalcars.com, which offers big brands at massive savings.
 You can book from anywhere in the world and pay with your credit card.
 See more here!

 While renting a car and driving from Busan to Gyeongju would be the most flexible option, there are also other options to get there.